 A lightsaber or a sonic screwdriver: MiniDSO ES121

 As with TS-80, this tool beams with quality at first sight!
-A stainless steel design, hefty weight and very pragmatic and yet interesting look make the MiniDSO ES121 screwdriver stand out and feel premium.
-Premium it is, as the tool will set you back around $60-90 depending on the coupon used on Bangood.com.
+A stainless steel design, hefty weight and a very pragmatic and yet interesting look make the MiniDSO ES121 screwdriver stand out and feel premium.
+Premium it is indeed, as the tool will set you back around $60-90 depending on the coupon used on Bangood.com.

 I have a passion for pencils.
 While completely functional one can be purchased for $5, my favourite one comes with a stainless steel pen with a £45 price slapped on it.
 It doesn’t make me a better artist but makes the time spent using it so much better.

 The same can be said about MiniDSO ES121.
 The screwdriver feels nice, and it is a joy to use before you discover the position-sensitive drive control.